magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

 Once you do make it back to the Vamp external gateway at 9070 you will see that everything is working as expected and you will be sent to 9050 or 9060 alternately.
 Thanks Wordpress.

 ### Run a canary release
-Now we have an external gateway set up with two routes we can use the WEIGHT slider in the GATEWAYS section of the Vamp UI to adjust the distribution of traffic between them.
+Now we have an external gateway set up with two routes, we can use the WEIGHT slider in the GATEWAYS section of the Vamp UI to adjust the distribution of traffic between them.
 This will allow us to canary release our new Wordpress site to users, introducing it slowly and quickly switching back if it doesn't performing as planned.
 Conditions can also be added to each route in the gateway, so we could target specific user groups to send to each version.
 [Read more about using conditions](documentation/using-vamp/conditions)

 ![](images/screens/v091/wordpress_gateways_weight_slider.png)